National Museum of Modern Art Zagreb Croatia

 Artists on Artists

 The exhibition Artists on Artists was a favorite.
-It’s a “Visual Panopticon” with portraits of “painters, sculptors, graphic artists, and photographers from the late 19th century portrayed by their colleagues”.
+It’s a “Visual Panopticon” with portraits of “painters, sculptors, graphic artists, and photographers from the late 19th century painted by their colleagues”.
 The portraits “emphasize the relationship between painter and sitter, and their connection with the cultural and social environment”.
 The term “panopticism” is new to me.

 19th Century Croatian Paintings to 1898 Croatian Salon